-I searched for better ways for coding, best practices, writing beautiful codes.
+I searched for better ways of coding, best practices, and writing beautiful codes.
 One of the first books that changed the way I code, was Clean Code by Uncle Bob.
 It has had a tremendous influence on my coding style.
 It surely does save your future.

-So, please follow the standards, accommodate them in your daily work.
-It makes your code more readable, maintainable and improves your health (it will trust me).
+So, please follow the standards, and accommodate them in your daily work.
+It makes your code more readable, and maintainable and improves your health (it will trust me).

 Developer’s Mistake: Leaving It in the Most needed Moment